-Easter Week starts this coming Sunday on Palm Sunday with a Papal Mass in St. Peter’s Square.
+Easter Week starts this coming Sunday (April 14) on Palm Sunday with a Papal Mass in St. Peter’s Square.
 There is also a beautiful procession of the Cardinals and many priests and pilgrims alike will be carrying palms to be blessed by the Holy Father.
 Most of the congregation will be offered palms on the way into Mass.
-After the Procession and the Blessing of the Palms, Holy Mass will begin at about 10.00 am, followed by the Angelus at midday.
-Palm Sunday 2018 is the 33rd World Youth Day, a tradition established by Saint Pope John Paul II.
-Hence Pope Francis will read a special message to the world’s youth during the Angelus on the theme, “Do not be afraid, Mary, for you have found favor with God” (Lk 1: 30).
-At the end of Angelus prayer and reflection, he will no doubt wish everyone “Buona Pasqua” (Happy Easter) and “Buon Pranzo” (have a good lunch), just as he does every Sunday!
+The Procession and the Blessing of the Palms, and of course Holy Mass, will begin at 9.30am, followed by the Angelus at midday.
+Palm Sunday 2019 is the 34th World Youth Day, a tradition established by Saint Pope John Paul II.
+Hence Pope Francis will read a special message to the world’s youth during the Angelus on the theme, “I am the servant of the Lord.
+May it be done to me according to your word” (Lk 1: 38).
+At the end of Angelus prayer and reflection, he will no doubt wish everyone a “Buon Pranzo” (have a good lunch), just as he does every Sunday!
 It’s a very festive time to be in St. Peter’s Square, surpassed only by Easter Sunday.

 As a side note, Sydney hosted World Youth Day in 2008 and Madrid followed in 2011.
 So, two days after I converted to Catholicism in St. Peter’s Basilica on 3 April 2009, on the steps of the same Basilica - in front of Pope Benedict XVI and all the pilgrims in St. Peter’s Square - I was blessed to be part of the contingent of Australian youth who handed over the World Youth Day Cross to the Spanish youth.
 As a new Catholic, all I could think was, “I’m not worthy” but at the same time I was so filled with joy to be a part of this special event in the Church’s calendar celebrated by young people all across the world.